 Interesting to know:

 Almost 20% of the population in Montenegro is Muslim.
-And in the article about the country’s religion, you will learn how different confessions and religions coexist in Montenegro, about the rules of conduct in Muslim areas.
+In the article about the country’s religion, you’ll learn how the three main religions of Montenegro coexist, what tourists can expect from Muslim neighborhoods.
 You will also learn about alcoholic beverages in different religions.

-In short, such Montenegrо alcoholic drinks as Vranac wine and homemade rakia are the same national symbols and sights of the country as the Ostrog Monastery or the island of Sveti Stefan.
+In short, such Montenegro alcoholic drinks as Vranac wine and homemade rakija are as much national symbols of the country as Ostrog Monastery or Sveti Stefan Island

 All about wines of Montenegro: Vranac and Krstač